- CRM data cleansing should happen before records are enriched, verified, imported, routed, sequenced, or reported on.

 For the related process of cleaning files before they enter a system, see how to automatically clean lead data before CRM import.

-What CRM data cleansing means
+What is CRM data cleansing?

 CRM data cleansing vs CRM data cleaning vs CRM hygiene